axelvaldez/radical-companies/_posts/missing chapters/2023-04-13-rcoins-decentralized-minting-again.markdown

 <h1>Legitimacy</h1>
  <p>Say that I am hungry and I want to purchase a cheeseburger.
 At first, people who know me and know what I am doing, trade their cheeseburger for my <span class='_paradigm'>rCOIN</span>s, perhaps at a discounted rated.
 Then, based on that, other people may trade their cheeseburgers for my <span class='_paradigm'>rCOIN</span>s.
 By that act, they are co-investing in our company.</p>
  <p>My social circle, and maybe others, accept my <span class='_paradigm'>rCOIN</span>s at a discount.
 As my company gets close to delivering value, these rCOINs go up, too, towards 100% of their value.
 The early believers, and subsequent supporters, gain.
-Instead of diluting the investors’ basket of <span class='_paradigm'>rCOIN</span>s, it will increase its value.
+Instead of diluting the investors&rsquo; basket of <span class='_paradigm'>rCOIN</span>s, it will increase its value.
 My <span class='_paradigm'>rCOIN</span>s increase their legitimacy.</p>

 <h1>Big Spender</h1>
- <p>But, wait, that’s the ideal case.
+ <p>But, wait, that&rsquo;s the ideal case.
 This could turn into a blank check for runaway personal consumption!
 Or, what if I spend it all on useless items at a cost to my social circle and everybody who trusted me?
 That may be so.
 Once.
 But in the future no one is going to trade with me.
 Perhaps, a few people will, but they will be more guarded.
 And if I keep doing it…</p>
  <p>BTW, this happens today.
 We used to put a lot of legal guardrails to make sure that people who are non qualified investors would not be allowed to become investors, but those guardrails no longer exist.
 They were paternalistic and now we are supposed to act as adults.</p>
- <p>The problem is that, in spite of rumors to the contrary, today’s investments are not transparent.
+ <p>The problem is that, in spite of rumors to the contrary, today&rsquo;s investments are not transparent.
 This means that we are supposed to,</p>
  <ul>
   <li>Make investments</li>
   <li>Like blind adults</li>